jiarui-liu/jiarui-liu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a second-year Master of Language Technologies (MLT) student at Carnegie Mellon University's Language Technologies Institute.
 My research focuses on reasoning in large language models and responsible AI.
-I am currently collaborating with Professor [Mona Diab](https://lti.cs.cmu.edu/people/222228496/mona-diab) on advancing responsible AI practices.
+I am currently working with Professor [Mona Diab](https://lti.cs.cmu.edu/people/222228496/mona-diab) on advancing responsible AI practices.

 Previously, I worked with Professors [Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/) and [Zhijing Jin](https://zhijing-jin.com/fantasy/) in the [LIT group](https://lit.eecs.umich.edu/index.html) at the University of Michigan on NLP for social good.
 I have also had a great time working with Professor [Wei Hu](https://weihu.me/) on improving the worst-group robustness.